AvolitesLtd/TitanManual/docs/networking/connecting-the-arena-to-a-network.md

 Power and UPS behaviour
 -----------------------

-The TitanNet switch in the console runs from the same UPS as the console itself, so if power fails the switch will continue working.
+The network switch in the console runs from the same UPS as the console itself, so if power fails the switch will continue working.

 When you power down the console, the UPS will continue to power the